asociacionfikra/kbide-plugin-Si7021-Adafruit/README.md

-# Si7021 library for KB-IDE
+# Adafruit Si7021 library for KB-IDE